Here, I share my personal experience with Ayurveda and how it helped me with my diabetes. I’ll also mention some Ayurvedic remedies for diabetes.

-A natural immunity booster and digestive aid, Triphala is one of the best Ayurvedic herbal remedies.
-It is a powdered formula containing Haritaki, Amla, and Bibhitaki.
-Triphala is known to cure diseases and disorders that are incurable as per some medicinal treatments.
+A natural immunity booster and digestive aid, triphala is one of the best Ayurvedic herbal remedies.

-Usage: A glass of Triphala juice or 2 Tbsp of its powder every day are very effective.
+Usage: A glass of triphala juice or 2 Tbsp of its powder every day is very effective.
 Do check with your doctor or health care provider before consuming supplements.

 3. Cinnamon Powder